 - You can take full advantage of the school's extended evening programme: concerts, plays, lectures, etc.

 - There are organised evening activities in the Sports Centre and Music Centre.

 - Every evening there’s structured time for prep between 7:15pm and 9.00pm with the support of housemasters and tutors.

 - You can see your family at weekends and you can go home for special occasions such as family birthdays or religious festivals.

 A pupil's status may be changed from boarding to day but it is expected that such a change would occur only at the end of the academic year if there is space available.

 With the exception of Purcell's, all the boarding houses are situated around Little Dean's Yard, which adds to the sense of community.
 College is the boarding house for the 40 Queen's Scholars.
-Grant's and Rigaud's are also boys only boarding houses; Busby's and Liddell's have boy and girl boarders.
+Rigaud's is also a boys-only boarding house; Grant's, Busby's and Liddell's have boy and girl boarders.
 Purcell's, which is situated on the corner of Tufton Street and Great College Street, only has girls boarding in the house alongside the day boys.
-All boarding houses have day girls and day boys with the exceptions of Purcell's having day boys only and College having day girls only.
+All boarding houses have day girls and/or day boys, e.g. there are nine day girls in Rigaud's and there are 38 day boys in Purcell's.